rust-lang/rust/doc/tutorial.md

 ## Namespaces

-Rust uses three different namespaces.
-One for modules, one for types, and one for values.
+Rust uses three different namespaces: one for modules, one for types, and one for values.
 This means that this code is valid:

 ~~~~